PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/libraries/errors/internalServerError/classes/InternalServerError.md

 # Class: InternalServerError

-This class detects internal server errors and sends those errors to the superclass ApplicationError.
+This class represents an error indicating an internal server error.
+It extends the ApplicationError class to handle and format the error information.

 ## Extends